nayram/-accountable-book-library/Readme.md

 all endpoints are prefixed by `/api`

-All environmental variables neccessary to run the API is can be found in the `/config` folder.
+All environmental variables neccessary to run the API can be found in the [`/config`](/config/default.json) folder.
 The library [config](https://www.npmjs.com/package/config) is used to manage the environmental variables.

 Use the command `yarn dev` to start the api (Make sure you mongodb running either in docker using docker-compose or on your local machine).